JeremyWurbs/dosaku/README.md

 config['API_KEYS']['OPENAI']  # Should show your API key
 ```

-Once your API key is set up, you may use a service in the same way you'd use a module:
+Once your API key is set up, you may use the associated service in the same way you'd use a module, except that you must
+explicitly enable the agent to use services on your behalf:

 ```python
 from dosaku import Agent